jofmi/agentpy/docs/overview.rst

 and are useful if one wants to regard particular topologies for interaction or multiple environments that can hold seperate populations of agents.
-Agents can be moved between environments with the methods :func:`Agent.enter`, :func:`Agent.exit`, and :func:`Agent.move`.
+Agents can be moved between environments with the methods :func:`Agent.enter` and :func:`Agent.exit`.

 New environments can be created with :func:`Model.add_env`.
 Similar to agents, the attribute :attr:`envs` returns an :class:`EnvList` with special features to deal with groups of environments.
 There are three different types of environments:

-- :class:`Environment`, which simply contain agents without any topology
+- :class:`Environment`, which simply contain agents without any topology.
-- :class:`Network`, in which agents can be connected via a networkx graph
+- :class:`Network`, in which agents can be connected via a networkx graph.
-- :class:`Grid`, in which agents occupy a position on a x-dimensional space
+- :class:`Grid`, in which agents occupy a position on a x-dimensional space.

 Applied examples of networks can be found in the demonstration models :doc:`agentpy_virus_spread` and :doc:`agentpy_button_network`,